Skip to content

 But opportunity cost isn’t just an abstract concept only applicable to academics at universities.
 Everything that you do has an opportunity cost.
 And thinking about opportunity cost to earn miles and points can help you make better decisions about how you earn credit card rewards.

-Your alternative is at least 2% cash back
+Your opportunity cost is probably at least 2% cash back

 So how does opportunity cost apply to earning miles, points, and travel rewards?
 When you put spending on a credit card in order to earn a specific reward, you are giving up the opportunity to earn rewards on that spending elsewhere.